cosmos/cosmos-sdk/docs/architecture/PROCESS.md

 1. If a _proposed_ ADR is merged, then it should clearly document outstanding issues either in ADR document notes or in a GitHub Issue.

 1. The PR SHOULD always be merged.
-In the case of a faulty ADR, we still want to  merge it with a _rejected_ status.
+In the case of a faulty ADR, we still prefer to  merge it with a _rejected_ status.
 The only time the ADR SHOULD NOT be merged is if the author abandons it.

+1. Merged ADRs SHOULD NOT be pruned.

 ### ADR status